-Observations on Agroecology Post Cyclone Idai
+Observations on agroecology post Cyclone Idai

-It has been a very emotional week here in this part of the world.
+“It has been a very emotional week here in this part of the world.
 Cyclone Idai has wreaked havoc, as you will have seen in the news.
 The scenes from Mozambique via news and personal testimonies that are coming through are horrific.
-I heard one testimony yesterday from someone who walked out and had to stay in a certain village for 3 days before moving on, where people falling into the water were also having to contend with crocodiles, as well as everything else; and this is in a place where the news crews haven’t been yet, further upstream.
+I heard one testimony yesterday from someone who walked out and had to stay in a certain village for 3 days before moving on, where people falling into the water were also having to contend with crocodiles, as well as everything else; and this is in a place where the news crews have not been yet, further upstream.
 It will continue for weeks in Mozambique as the water sits around and now breeds diseases and mosquitoes.
-It’s too awful for words.
+It is too awful for words.

-Julius Esteve of Western Kenya didn’t wait for ‘evidence’ to transform his farm into what it is today.
+In Western Kenya, Julius Esteve did not wait for ‘evidence’ to transform his farm into what it is today.
 He used his common sense.
 He started off with water harvesting to get every drop of water into the ground with a variety of water sinking strategies.
 This fed the fish ponds at the bottom of his land, which brought good income fairly early in the transformation.
-And then he started his mixed planting based on his understanding of the way nature works.
+Then, he started his mixed planting based on his understanding of the way nature works.

 Are we going to let the industrial world, that has made such a mess of land use all over the world, with its mechanistic approach and lack of understanding of nature and complexities keep asking for evidence of the benefits of agroecology?
 Without apology, I can say that I get emotional thinking about images of what the next cyclone will be like in Chimanimani District if serious widespread action is not taken.”